zTBBz/Hopeful.Hyperlinq/README.md

 ### Composition

-`NetFabric.Hyperlinq` operations can be composed just like with `System.Linq`.
+`Hopeful.Hyperlinq` operations can be composed just like with `System.Linq`.
 The difference is on how each one optimizes the internals to reduce the number of enumerators required to iterate the values.

-Both `System.Linq` and `NetFabric.Hyperlinq` optimize the code in the following example so that only one enumerator is used to perform both the `Where()` and the `Select()`:
+Both `System.Linq` and `Hopeful.Hyperlinq` optimize the code in the following example so that only one enumerator is used to perform both the `Where()` and the `Select()`:

 ``` csharp
 var result = source.AsValueEnumerable()